stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 ❌ means the option has been removed.

-## 🚀 Whats new?
+## 🚀 What's new?

 An exciting set of new features has been added with this release!
-Let's walk trough them all:
+Let's walk through them all:

 ### Statement removal mutator